MachineMetrics Unveils Revolutionary Automated Schedule Intelligence Solution Read the Press Release

 Categories:

-Improving efficiency in manufacturing is a key tenet of the industry.
+Improving manufacturing efficiency is a key tenet of the industry.
 Leveraging lean strategies to drive down the costs of production while retaining quality and increasing throughput is a constant challenge.
 However, with a mindset of continuous improvement, manufacturers see this more as an opportunity than a problem.

 After all, manufacturers can only be so efficient, and as long as they are beating out competitors, they are winning.
 However, as new technology emerges that allows them to use data to make better, faster decisions, there will be a rising tide of what is accepted as “standard” within the industry.
 For example, despite the number of workers employed in manufacturing declining, output has grown.